 While the benefit is that you won’t need future treatments, the downside is that the procedure isn’t reversible.
 There are injections we can use to reduce other fillers if you want a milder result than you’re seeing, but these injections don’t work on collagen injections.

+While this is true with any cosmetic treatment, it’s especially true with dermal fillers: your provider matters.
+A large part of injecting fillers is visual and artistic.
+A practitioner needs to use their discretion to determine exactly where to place the fillers and how much to use.
 In addition, your provider needs to have the expertise to determine if fillers are the best choice for you in the first place.
 There are dozens of treatments available to make you look younger, and it takes expertise to know which ones will get the results you want.

 When you choose a provider you trust, the next step toward getting great results is following their instructions.
 We have extensive knowledge of skin aging and skincare.
 By evaluating your skin, we can counsel you about the best way to look younger today and for years to come.